 The Felhunter is the best choice in terms of single target damage and if you need interrupt or purge, consider swapping to Imp if you need a dispel.

 While it is difficult to describe the best ways to position and move during a dungeon or raid encounter, it is essential to your success as an Affliction Warlock.
 Demonic Gateway can be highly effective on many encounters, and is under-appreciated by many players and raid groups.
 Think of Demonic Gateway as a raid cooldown that can instantly teleport your entire raid group 40 yards, and the potential this ability holds quickly becomes clear.
 Ask your group if they want Demonic Gateway anywhere specific; if not used for your strategy, use it instead as a personal cooldown.

 Agony and Corruption can be refreshed when you need cover movement.
-Nightfall actually has a lot of potential on higher movement fights, particularly with cleave, as the instant Shadow Bolt procs can be invaluable for filling global cooldowns.
+Nightfall actually has some potential on higher movement fights, particularly with cleave, as the instant Shadow Bolt procs offers another global cooldown where you can move without losing DPS.